 - explain fundamental physical principles underlying the generation, propagation, reception, and processing of sound waves in underwater environments

-- use the fundamental laws and relationships to solve relatively simple problems in marine acoustics.
+- use fundamental laws and relationships to solve relatively simple problems in marine acoustics.

-- the student has insight in fundamental principles of marine acoustics, with emphasis on physical mechanisms, laws, and relationships, and understanding of central basic methods and topics that are relevant in practical applications of sound in the ocean.
+- The student has insight in fundamental principles of marine acoustics, with emphasis on physical mechanisms, laws, and relationships, and understanding of central basic methods and problems that are relevant in practical applications of sound in the ocean.

 Required Previous Knowledge